 EDS is usually diagnosed by a geneticist, which one is rarely sent to and must be referred by a knowing physician.
 Rheumatologists are the other group of physicians who can sometimes catch EDS.
 Although, I had several rheumatologists from the time I was 13, who never caught it, looked for, or in my opinion, considered it, due to a lack of education about EDS and a tendency in the medical community to dismiss multiple complaints from females as hysteria.

 Ironically, the sexism in the medical community rarely denies that when a man has a common cold he has a harder time maintaining his life than when a woman has a common cold, but it is still women who are discriminated against more often in medicine.
 We have less gender based research funding or interest for health issues that impact only women.
 The importance that the medical community has placed on men over women is why more drug testing and research is done for men than women, but I digress.

-In fact, it’s so difficult to get an EDS diagnosis, male or female, that I do not believe that either my daughter or I would have a diagnoses today if not for the internet.
+In fact, it’s so difficult to get an EDS diagnosis, male or female, that I do not believe that either my daughter or I would have a diagnosis today if not for the internet.
 I had never heard of EDS until my diagnosis, but I had read about everything else that I could have had, to the point where my doctors were able to rule those out and finally question EDS as a culprit.